16 Factors to Spur Agile Transformation Organizational Change

 Have representatives from all levels of the organization discuss how this can work in different areas of the company, and the tradeoffs.
 Keep the size of the guiding coalition from getting too large and unmanageable, or break them down into smaller pods to take on very specific challenges.

 Understand that transformation is going to take different shapes and sizes.
-Not all teams are created equal, and some teams are going to be in the “doing” stage of maturity; others are going to be in the more advanced “being” stage of maturity.
+Not all teams are created equal, and some teams are going to be in the "learning" or “doing” stage of maturity; others are going to be in the more advanced “being” stage of maturity.

 Having a vertically aligned team, from the executive all the way down to the software engineer, is extremely important.